secretlycarl/onboarderr/README.md

 [Audiobookshelf](https://www.audiobookshelf.org/) Server and public URL to share with users

 [Pulsarr](https://github.com/jamcalli/Pulsarr) - Per-user content requests integrated w/ Sonarr & Radarr via Plex watchlist
 - Pulsarr is also able to push "media added" notifications through the Plex mobile app via Tautulli integration.
-Works fine for movies, but does not handle every new episode of shows.
+Works fine for movies, but does not handle every new episode of shows.*
+  * according to Pulsarr dev there should be notifs for individual eps, but he tested and also doesn't get them. if that's resolved I'll update some bod content

 [Overseerr](https://github.com/sct/overseerr) - User media requesting site